 Minister of Land, Infrastructure and Transport Kim Hyun-mee: “Owners of multiple homes will face discomfort… sell if it is not your primary residence” (2017.08.04.)

-However, given that Seoul rose by +1.11%, Gangnam by +1.53%, and the Southeast Seoul region (Gangnam 3-gu) by +1.95%,
+In particular, Seoul rose by 1.11%, Gangnam by 1.53%, and Southeast Seoul (Gangnam 3-gu) by 1.95%, while the provinces fell by 2.73%.

 Seoul +10.1%, Metropolitan Area +3.8%, Gangnam +11.9%, Southeast Seoul (Gangnam 3-gu) +14.0%